 This entry is unique because I am typing it after the fact.
 I wrote it out the other day.
 I had thoughts that needed to come out on paper and I didn’t have access to a device.
 My thoughts came much faster than my hand was able to write, so please be gracious if it doesn’t flow very smoothly.
 Hopefully the heart of it will come through and help you in some way…

-(and in case you don’t know the rest of the story–Shadrach, Meshach and Abednego were indeed rescued.
-They were thrown into the blazing furnace, rescued by an angel, and the “fire had not harmed their bodies, nor was a hair of their heads singed; their robes were not scorched and there was no smell of fire on them.”
-The king was so impressed by their God that he gave up his “pit-throwing” ways and declared that from then everyone should worship the God of Shad, Mesh and Abe, and anyone who said anything against them would be cut into pieces and their houses be turned into piles of rubble.
+And in case you don’t know the rest of the story–Shadrach, Meshach and Abednego were indeed rescued.
+They were thrown into the blazing furnace, rescued by an angel, and the “fire had not harmed their bodies, nor was a hair of their heads singed; their robes were not scorched and there was no smell of fire on them.
+The king was so impressed by their God that he gave up his “pit-throwing” ways and declared that from then everyone should worship the God of Shad, Mesh and Abe, and “anyone who said anything against them would be cut into pieces and their houses would be turned into piles of rubble.”
 Um…I think He might have missed the point, but I guess ya gotta start somewhere!
-Daniel 3:19-30)
+(Daniel 3:19-30)